 There are also other considerations when it comes to making sure you legally comply:

-- Tow bars – There are two main types of tow bar, fixed and detachable, and either would be fine for everyday caravanning and camping.
+- Tow bars – There are two main types of tow bar, fixed and detachable, and either would be fine for everyday caravanning.
 A tow bar needs to be of an approved standard though, and should have a visible data plate and a label or stamp showing an ‘E’ number, which is the approval number

 - Mirrors – You need to fit extendable mirrors if the caravan or trailer that you’re towing obscures your view of the road behind in any way